Sumutiu/SimpleClumps/README.md

 # 🟦 SimpleClumps – Lag-free drops, smoother servers!

-**SimpleClumps** is a lightweight, fully server-side **Fabric** mod that automatically merges XP orbs and item drops to keep your world running smoothly.
+**SimpleClumps** is a lightweight, fully server-side **Fabric** mod that improves performance and gameplay by merging drops **and** streamlining tree cutting.

-By clumping entities together, it reduces lag while still keeping gameplay natural and intuitive.
+By reducing entity clutter and simplifying repetitive actions, it keeps your world running smoothly while staying true to vanilla feel.

 Perfect for survival servers, SMPs, and performance-focused hosts.